rwxrob/zet/20210915151845/README.md

 YOU WILL BE BANNED IF YOU ...

-- Make reference to ***any*** streamer drama
+-   Make reference to any streamer drama
-- Obviously have no intention of reading About
+-   Obviously, won't ever read About
 -   Become more annoying than average

-Remember, Twitch as "whisper" as well.
+Remember, Twitch has "whisper" as well.

 Tags: